lucascavalare/lucascavalare.github.io/_posts/2020-05-24-Wharfee-ImportError.md

 As explained in an earlier post, using __Wharfee__ will makes your life easier when managing `Docker`. __Wharfee__ is an interactive CLI tool to play with `Docker` and It fills up the `docker commands` as tab complete dough.

-On the `macOS Catalina - 10.15.4` when trying to run the `wharfee` I have the following error:
+On the `macOS Catalina - 10.15.4` when trying to run the `wharfee`, I had the following error:
 ```
 Traceback (most recent call last):
   File "/usr/local/bin/wharfee", line 5, in <module>